aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/30-hello-cdk/200-lambda.md

 HTTP headers.
 These are used by API Gateway to formulate the HTTP response to the user.

 {{% notice info %}} This lambda is provided in Javascript.
-For more information on writing lambda functions in Javascript or C#, please refer to the AWS Lambda documentation [here](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) {{% /notice %}}
+For more information on writing lambda functions in your language of choice, please refer to the AWS Lambda documentation [here](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) {{% /notice %}}

 ## Install the AWS Lambda construct library